vuejs/docs/src/guide/advanced/web-components.md

 #### Slots

 Inside the component, slots can be rendered using the `<slot/>` element as usual.
-However when consuming the resulting element, it only accepts [native slots syntax](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots):
+However, when consuming the resulting element, it only accepts [native slots syntax](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots):

 - [Scoped slots](/guide/components/slots.html#scoped-slots) are not supported.